shernaliu/weatheroo/README.md

 # Weatheroo

-This project is a Android mobile/tablet application developed by shernaliu for the SIA AppChallenge competition I took part in 2016 with Kai Ling and Rachel.
+This project is a Android mobile/tablet application developed by shernaliu for the SIA AppChallenge in 2016.

 Functionalities: